Intel Core i7-10875H vs Intel Core i7-10750H

 Intel Core i7-10750H► remove from comparison

 Comet Lake is a yet another revision of the dated Skylake architecture not unlike the previous Coffee Lake, Whiskey Lake, and Kaby Lake families for similar feature set and performance-per-MHz between the five.
-There are few differences between Comet Lake and Coffee Lake processors as far as the features and the capabilities go.
-Core i7-10750H is manufactured on the third-gen 14 nm Intel process that is no longer cutting-edge as AMD’s Ryzen 4000 processors are manufactured on the 7 nm TSMC process.
+A Core i7-10750H is manufactured on the third-gen 14 nm Intel process that is no longer cutting-edge as AMD’s Ryzen 4000 processors are manufactured on the 7 nm TSMC process.

-Core i7-10750H is compatible with dual-channel DDR4-2933 RAM.
+The hexa-core CPU is compatible with dual-channel DDR4-2933 RAM.
 It has support for PCI-Express 3.0 and Thunderbolt 3 but not the professional features (vPro, TXT, SIPP) unlike the Core i7-10850H.
 Both the CPU cores and the iGPU have access to 12 MB of L3 cache.
-The SoC gets soldered straight on to the motherboard (BGA1440 socket) and is extremely hard to replace.
+A 10750H gets soldered to the motherboard (BGA1440 socket) and is pretty much impossible to replace.

-Please see this page for more information on the Comet Lake family.
+Please go to this page for more information on the Comet Lake processor family.

-Boost sustainability depends a lot on the cooling system performance as well as the TDP settings have a huge impact on the Boost sustainability that directly influences the CPU performance.
-Our independent testing puts the i7 close to Core i7-8559U and the Ryzen 7 3700X in single-core benchmarks, and multi-core testing reveals the CPU to be similar to the Ryzen 5 5500U and the Ryzen 5 5600H.
-The Core i7 is a very decent CPU for laptops released in 2020 and 2021 and it is good for any task including gaming and content creation.
+Boost sustainability depends a lot on the cooling system performance as well as the TDP settings.
+The average 10750H from our database is as fast as the Core i7-8559U and Ryzen 7 3700X in single-core benchmarks, while multi-core testing reveals the CPU to be similar to the Ryzen 5 5500U and Ryzen 5 5600H.
+As of mid-2021, the i7 is fast enough for any task, gaming included.

 The energy efficiency is not great as the 14 nm manufacturing process is very old by now.
-While the default TDP for the i7 CPU equals 45 watts, the actual consumption when under load will be significantly higher than this.
-Core i7-10750H is a good choice for a large laptop with a high-performance cooling system.
-OEMs can choose to set the TDP to 35 watts instead of the 45 watts for lighter and leaner designs but the lower TDP will cause the base frequency as well as the Boost clock speeds will take a hit as a result.
+While the default TDP value of the i7 is 45 watts, the actual consumption when under load will be significantly higher than this.
+A Core i7-10750H is a good fit for the larger laptops, since a high-performance cooling system is a must.
+OEMs can choose to set the TDP to 35 watts instead of the 45 watts for lighter and leaner designs but the base as well as the Boost clock speeds will take a hit as a result.

 |Intel Core i7-10875H||Intel Core i7-10750H|